ovh/docs/pages/platform/ai/ecosystem_02_lettria_models/guide.en-gb.md

 By attributing a numerical value to the sentiment of text, it provides an understanding of the overall positivity or negativity of the content.

 The API enables objective measurement of sentiment in large data sets, aiding informed decision-making and timely actions.
-It caters to needs such as brand reputation monitoring, market research, and customer experience optimization, empowering you with actionable insights.
+It caters to needs such as brand reputation monitoring, market research and customer experience optimization, empowering you with actionable insights.

 Our API delivers sentiment values from -1 (signifying strong negative sentiment) to 1 (indicating strong positive sentiment), facilitating comprehensive understanding of sentiment intensity.
 This allows you to identify sentiment polarity and measure its degree in the text.

 The API's user-friendly design allows effortless integration into your applications, unlocking the capabilities of sentiment analysis.
-Enhance customer satisfaction, make data-driven decisions, and optimize business strategies with sentiment analysis.
+Enhance customer satisfaction, take data-driven decisions and optimize business strategies with sentiment analysis.
 Discover and understand the true sentiment behind text, revolutionizing your audience engagement.

 ### How sentiment analysis works?

-**Note**
+> [!primary]
+>

-By reaching the root endpoint `/` of your API, you can access the full documentation.
+> By reaching the root endpoint `/` of your API, you can access the full documentation.

 #### Sentiment